 The Comforting Family Meals Boomers Grew Up Eating

-Prepare to Cringe Gen Z as Boomers Tell Teens the Things They Aren’t Ready to Hear
+Boomers Tell Teenagers the Things They Aren’t Ready to Hear

 A popular online forum asking “what are teens today not ready to hear?” attracted over 25,000 comments.
 The older generations, the Boomers, Gen X, and maybe even the Millennials, are clearly passionate about sharing their opinions and advice with teenagers now.
 Here are some life lessons the older generations have left for teens to read and roll their eyes at.